connelhooley/TestHelpers/README.md

 ```

 ## ChooseRandomItem
-Returns a random item from an IEnumerable.
+Returns a random item from an `IEnumerable`.

 ``` csharp
 var items = new[] {"hello", "world"};